Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Container Profiler: Overview

 \section{Container Profiler: Overview}

-This {\em Container Profiler} tool supports profiling the resource utilization including CPU, memory, disk, and network metrics for containerized tasks.
+The {\em Container Profiler} tool supports profiling resource utilization including CPU, memory, disk, and network metrics of containerized tasks.
 Resource utilization metrics are obtained across three levels: virtual machine (VM)/host, container, and process.
 Our implementation leverages facilities provided by the Linux operating system that is integral with Docker containers.
 Development and testing of the {\em Container Profiler} described in this paper was completed using Debian-based Ubuntu Linux.

-The {\em Container Profiler} collects information from the Linux \texttt{/proc} and \texttt{/sys/fs/cgroup} file systems while a workload is running inside a container on the host machine.
+The {\em Container Profiler} collects information from the Linux \texttt{/proc} and \\ \texttt{/sys/fs/cgroup} file systems while a workload is running inside a container on the host machine.
+To support collecting metrics the {\em Container Profiler} is implemented using Python3 while leveraging psutil, a cross-platform library for retrieving information on running processes and system utilization ~\cite{psutil}.
 The host machine could be a physical computer such as a laptop or a virtual machine (VM) in the public cloud.
 The workload being profiled can be any job capable of running inside a Docker container.
-Figure~\ref{fig:association} provides an overview of the various metrics collected by the {\em Container Profiler}.
+Figure~\ref{fig:association} provides an overview of the various metrics collected by the {\em Container Profiler}.\\

-\textbf{Host-Level Metrics:} Host/VM level resource utilization metrics are obtained from the Linux \texttt{/proc} virtual-filesystem.
-The \texttt{/proc} filesystem is a virtual filesystem that consists of dynamically generated files produced on demand by the Linux operating system kernel that provides an immense amount of data regarding the state of the system~\cite{cp12}.
-Files in the \texttt{/proc} filesystem are generated at access time from metadata maintained by Linux to describe current resource utilization, devices, and hardware configuration managed by the Linux kernel.
-The {\em Container Profiler} queries the \texttt{/proc} filesystem programmatically at regular time intervals to obtain resource utilization statistics.
+\textbf{Host-Level Metrics:} Host/VM level resource utilization metrics are obtained from the Linux \texttt{/proc} virtual filesystem using psutil.
+The \texttt{/proc} filesystem is a virtual filesystem that consists of dynamically generated files produced on demand by the Linux operating system kernel providing an immense amount of data regarding the state of the system~\cite{cp12}.
+Files in the \texttt{/proc} filesystem are generated at access time from metadata maintained by Linux to describe current resource utilization, devices, and hardware configuration as managed by the Linux kernel.
+The {\em Container Profiler} queries the \texttt{/proc} filesystem directly and by using the psutil library at regular time intervals to obtain resource utilization metrics.
 Documentation regarding the Linux \texttt{/proc} filesystem is found on the \texttt{/proc} Linux manual pages~\cite{cp12} though other references provide more detailed descriptions of available metadata: ~\cite{cp1,cp2,cp3,cp4,cp5,cp6,cp7,cp8,cp9,cp10,cp11}.
+User-mode and kernel-mode CPU utilization metrics can be obtained found in the \texttt{/proc/stat} file.
+Table~\ref{tab:vmmetric} provides a subset of CPU, disk, and network utilization metrics profiled by the {\em Container Profiler} at the VM/host level.